Priya Sundareshan

 Priya Sundareshan is an American attorney and politician who is a member of the Arizona Senate from the 18th district.
 She assumed office on January 9, 2023.

-Education
+Early life and education

-Sundareshan earned a Bachelor of Science degree in chemical engineering from the Massachusetts Institute of Technology (M.I.T.) in 2006.
+Sundareshan was born to an Indian American family in Tucson, Arizona.
+She earned a Bachelor of Science degree in chemical engineering from the Massachusetts Institute of Technology (M.I.T.) in 2006.
 In 2011 Sundareshan earned both a Juris Doctor from the University of Arizona James E. Rogers College of Law, as well as Master of Science in natural resource economics also from the University of Arizona.

 Career

 In addition to holding elected office, Sundareshan serves as the Director of Natural Resource Use and Management Clinic at the University of Arizona James E. Rogers College of Law.
 Previously, she worked as an attorney for the Environmental Defense Fund from 2015 to 2019, and additionally as an associate attorney at the law firm Pillsbury Winthrop Shaw Pittman in Washington, D.C. from 2012 to 2015.
 Sundareshan also worked as an analyst for PA Consulting Group in Cambridge, MA from 2006 to 2008.